-This is an introductory course for science majors.
+This is an introductory course for both science and non-science majors.
 It covers physical, chemical, and biological principles common to all organisms.
-These principles are explained through a study of cell structure and function, cellular reproduction, basic biochemistry, cell energetics, the process of photosynthesis, and Mendelian and molecular genetics.
-Also included are the scientific method, basic principles of evolution, and an overview of the diversity of life with emphasis on viruses, prokaryotes, and protists.
-Core Area III, ASCI.
+These principles are explained through the study of cell structure and function, cellular reproduction, basic biochemistry, cell energetics, the process of photosynthesis, and Mendelian and molecular genetics.
+Also included are the scientific method, basic principles of evolution, and an overview of the diversity of life with survey of viruses, prokaryotes, and the protists.
+A 120-minute laboratory is required.
+Core Area III.
+ASCI.
 (F, Sp, Su)